dillonkearns/dillonkearns.github.io/_posts/2016-01-27-what-music-taught-me-about-the-agile-mindset.md

 ---
 layout: article
-title:  "What Studying Music Taught Me About Agile"
+title:  "What Studying Music Taught Me About The Agile Mindset"
 date:   2016-01-27 17:44:00
 categories: jekyll update
 redirect_from: